HexDotSA/PSBase64Coder/README.md

 > There are two functions, one for encoding and the other is for decoding.

 ## Exmaple:
-`└─$ python psEncode.py encode "curl http://TEST.T/index.html"
+`└─$ python psEncode.py encode "curl http://TEST.T/index.html"`
+Output:
-Powershell.exe -enc YwB1AHIAbAAgAGgAdAB0AHAAOgAvAC8AVABFAFMAVAAuAFQALwBpAG4AZABlAHgALgBoAHQAbQBsAA==   `
+` Powershell.exe -enc YwB1AHIAbAAgAGgAdAB0AHAAOgAvAC8AVABFAFMAVAAuAFQALwBpAG4AZABlAHgALgBoAHQAbQBsAA==   `